The Writers Lab USEnter Now

 2. I request that the panel convened for purposes of determining entry into The Writers Lab read and evaluate said Material, and you hereby agree to do so, and you will advise me of your decision with respect to the Material.

 3. I acknowledge that the only obligation undertaken by you in consideration of my submission is to accept the Material for review and consider me, based on the Material submitted, for The Writers Lab.
 No other obligation or duty on your part shall arise from or be implied by this submission.

-4. I warrant that I identify as a woman (cis, trans, nonbinary) born on or before November 1, 1982.
-Proof of age and residence may be required.
+4. I warrant that I identify as a woman or non-binary person born on or before November 1, 1984.
+Proof of age may be required.

-5. I warrant that I am the sole owner and author of said Material, that I have the exclusive right and authority to submit same to you upon the terms and conditions stated herein, and that I have registered this script with a legally recognized guild or copyright office as required for the US Lab.
+5. I warrant that I am the sole owner and author of said Material, that I have the exclusive right and authority to submit same to you upon the terms and conditions stated herein, and that I have registered this script with a legally recognized guild or copyright office as required for the US Lab, and I will retain all rights to my Material during and after Submission to You.
 If the submitted script is not legally registered for copyright protection, The Writers Lab, New York Women in Film & Television, their directors, employees, agents and representatives cannot be held liable for any infringements that may be perceived to result from the submission of said unregistered intellectual property.
 Failure to register your script may result in your disqualification for this submission.